-5.9 Safety Manual
+5.8 Safety Manual

-Rosemount created a safety manual for the 2051 Pressure Transmitter with 4-20mA HART [D17] which addresses all relevant operation and maintenance requirements from IEC 61508.
+Rosemount created a safety manual for the Rosemount3051 Pressure Transmitter with 4-20mA HART [D17] which addresses all relevant operation and maintenance requirements from IEC 61508.
 This safety manual was assessed by exida.
-The final version is compliant with the requirements of IEC 61508.
+The final version is considered to be in compliance with the requirements of IEC 61508.